syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 {% highlight vbnet %}
 [VB]

-'Load the template document
+'Loads the template document

 Dim wordDocument As New WordDocument(inputWordDocument, FormatType.Automatic)

-'Initialize chart to image converter for converting charts during Word to pdf conversion
+'Initializes chart to image converter for converting charts during Word to pdf conversion

 wordDocument.ChartToImageConverter = New ChartToImageConverter()

 wordDocument.ChartToImageConverter.ScalingMode = ScalingMode.Normal

-'Create an instance of DocToPDFConverter - responsible for Word to PDF conversion
+'Creates an instance of DocToPDFConverter - responsible for Word to PDF conversion

 Dim converter As New DocToPDFConverter()

-'Convert Word document into PDF document
+'Converts Word document into PDF document

 Dim pdfDocument As PdfDocument = converter.ConvertToPDF(wordDocument)

-'Save the PDF file to file system
+'Saves the PDF file to file system

 pdfDocument.Save("WortoPDF.pdf")

-'close the instance of document objects
+'closes the instance of document objects

 pdfDocument.Close()